AnnikaStein/CompWorkflow/README.md

 Currently implemented combinations:

-- `PreComp`: `generateWebsiteTabs / loadPrivateWCIF / generateRegistrationList / generateNametags / generateStats`
+- `PreComp`: `generateWebsiteTabs / loadPrivateWCIF / patchGroupifierExtensionToPrivateWCIF / generateRegistrationList / generateNametags / generateStats`
     - `PreAnnounce`: `generateWebsiteTabs`
+    - `PreAssign`: `patchGroupifierExtensionToPrivateWCIF`
     - `PrePrint`: `loadPrivateWCIF / generateRegistrationList / generateNametags / generateStats`
+- `PostComp`: `loadPrivateWCIF / aftercompMail`

 ### Call a single module of a given step
 This only works from the parent directory of `CompWorkflow`.
 This offers most flexibility to customize the parameters of each step.